Vijayakumar0811/HALF_ADDER_SUBTRACTOR/README.md

 Implementation-of-Half-Adder-and-Half Subtractor-circuit

+**EXP3: HALF ADDER AND SUBTRACTOR**

+NAME: VIJAYAKUMAR.S

+REG NO: 24900562

 **AIM:**

 To design a half adder and half subtractor circuit and verify its truth table in Quartus using Verilog programming.